 Our SENCOs meet regularly with SENCOs from other local schools at SEND briefings where advice and strategies can be gathered and exchanged.
-The Trust is also participating in the local Mobilise project focussed upon Emotional Wellbeing and Mental Health.
+The Trust is also participating in the local Mobilise project.

 The school continues to build strong working relationships and links with external support services in order to fully support our SEN pupils and aid school inclusion.
 Bourne Abbey C of E Primary Academy invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEND.
 The SENCOs are responsible for liaising with the following: